Tripoli Cathedral: As a church

 One of the most notable events regarding the cathedral was the Eucharistic Congress of 24 November in 1937 of which celebrations took place in Tripoli, with a filming crew capturing the footage.

 Tripoli Cathedral was the second Catholic church consecrated in the city, the first being Santa Maria degli Angeli, constructed by the Maltese community in 1870 which is still standing in the old city of Tripoli.

 Conversion to a mosque

+In July 1970, after the rise to power of Muammar Gaddafi, the Revolutionary Council ordered the confiscation of all Italian and church property.
+In September of the same year, the Vicar Apostolic of Benghazi was expelled and the cathedral was closed.

-Around 1970, after the rise to power of Muammar Gaddafi, the cathedral was transformed around into a mosque, called the Gamal Abdel Nasser Mosque or Algeria Square Mosque.
-However, due to the controversial nature of this information, and due to intentional Historical negationism by the Gaddafi regime and its unreliable sources, the official conversion may have begun later with certain parts of the cathedral changed, and then fully, and visibly completed on the exterior circa late 1990–2000.
+The cathedral was subsequently transformed into a mosque, called the Gamal Abdel Nasser Mosque or Algeria Square Mosque.
+Due to the controversial nature of this information, and due to intentional Historical negationism by the Gaddafi regime and its unreliable sources, the official conversion may have begun later with certain parts of the cathedral changed, and then fully, and visibly completed on the exterior circa late 1990–2000.
 The cathedral was renamed "as Jamal Abdul Nasser Mosque" and is currently being used as a place of worship.

-The Cathedral retains its overall shape, with the main Basilica and separate bell tower shape, but the facade of the building and the interior have undergone major changes.
+The former cathedral retains its overall shape, with the main Basilica and separate bell tower shape, but the facade of the building and the interior have undergone major changes.